TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 Of course we tend to have many logical threads of execution in our applications.
 Cats effect trivially supports this via lightweight `Fiber`s, each of which is an instance of the `IO` runloop.
-These can be created via `IO#start`, as well as various combinators like `IO#race`.
-It is important to note that this an implementation of [cooperative multi-tasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) (as opposed to pre-emptive) so it is the responsibility of a fiber to yield control of the CPU by suspending its runloop periodically.
-In practice this is rarely an issue as fibers automatically yield at asynchronous boundaries (I/O, etc) but it does means that it is actually possible for a fiber to take control of a CPU core and never give it back if it executes a tight CPU-bound loop like
+These are run `m:n` on the OS-level threads (so there is no direct mapping between fibers and threads) and can be created via `IO#start`, as well as various combinators like `IO#race`.
+It is important to note that this [cooperative multi-tasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) (as opposed to pre-emptive) so it is the responsibility of a fiber to yield control of the CPU by suspending its runloop periodically.
+In practice this is rarely an issue as fibers automatically yield at asynchronous boundaries (eg I/O) but it does means that it is actually possible for a fiber to take control of a CPU core and never give it back if it executes a tight CPU-bound loop like